quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 newly available data).
 This can help identify bottlenecks, flow control issues, or scheduling problems.

-The `fin` and `reset_stream` fields support optional logging of information related to the stream state.
-For example, an application layer that moves data into transport and simultaneously ends the stream, can set `fin` to true.
-As another example, a transport layer that has received an instruction to reset a stream can indicate this to the application layer using the `reset_stream` field.
+The `additional_info` field supports optional logging of information related to the stream state.
+For example, an application layer that moves data into transport and simultaneously ends the stream, can log `fin_set`.
+As another example, a transport layer that has received an instruction to reset a stream can indicate this to the application layer using `reset_stream`.
 In both cases, the length-carrying fields (`length` or `raw`) can be omitted or contain zero values.

 This event is only for data in QUIC streams.
 For data in QUIC Datagram Frames,